kwacke/YinzerHangman/README.md

 # Yinzer Hangman

 Yinzer Hangman is a console-based hangman game with a Pittsburghese twist.
-This is the first  attempt and version of the game.
-I wanted to wrie a command line interface program just to code.
-My goal was make it work and I'm working version 2 which will add more OOP principles.
+This is my first attempt and version of the game.
+I wanted to write a command line interface program just to code.
+My goal was make it work and now I'm working version 2 which will add more OOP principles.

 ## Getting Started